mccm-innovations/UiPath_Document_Classification/README.md

 The inference server is built with flask and gunicorn.
 It exposes an API endpoint that executes the document classification model trained with Keras and returns its result in JSON format.

-More details about deploying an inference server can be found in [Configuring an inference server](https://github.com/mccm-innovations/UiPath_Document_Classification/tree/master/inference_server).
+More details about how to deploy an inference server can be found in [Configuring an inference server](https://github.com/mccm-innovations/UiPath_Document_Classification/tree/master/inference_server).

 ## Video demo
 [![UiPath Document Classification Video Demo](https://img.youtube.com/vi/T_pHknyUcIk/0.jpg)](https://www.youtube.com/watch?v=T_pHknyUcIk "UiPath Document Classification Video Demo")